egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/README.md

 Main resources I have utilized:

-My notes from my previous research: Most of my answers are coming from here.
+My notes from my previous research: Most of my answers are coming from there.

 Excellent math channel: https://www.youtube.com/@ritvikmath